Lead Opinion

 C.

-Similar to Fernandez-Ruiz and Ruiz-Vidal, the BIA already has considered whether Latu‘s offense is a CIMT, and all of the evidence regarding his conviction has been presented to the BIA.
-Also similar to those two cases, this case involves the interpretation of a state statute, rather than a question committed to the agency‘s expertise, such as changed country conditions.
+Similar to Femandez-Ruiz and Ruiz-Vidal, the BIA already has considered whether Latu’s offense is a CIMT, and all of the evidence regarding his conviction has been presented to the BIA.
+Also similar to those two cases, this case involves the interpretation of a state statute, rather than a question committed to the agency’s expertise, such as changed country conditions.
 Ventura accordingly is inapposite.

 Finally, where, as here, the government has not asked us to apply the modified categorical approach, we “consider only whether the categorical approach is satisfied.”
 Mandujano-Real v.
-Mukasey, 526 F.3d 585, 589 (9th Cir.2008).
-Because the categorical approach is not satisfied, we grant the petition.
-See id. at 591 (granting the petition and remanding for the agency to provide an opportunity to apply for cancellation of removal).
-The petition for review is
+Mukasey,

 GRANTED.

-Today the court holds that Hawaii‘s hit-and-run statute does not define a crime involving moral turpitude for purposes of removal under the immigration laws.
+Today the court holds that Hawaii’s hit- and-run statute does not define a crime involving moral turpitude for purposes of removal under the immigration laws.
 With respect, I believe the majority arrives at its counter-intuitive holding by misapplying three of our precedents, and therefore I must dissent.

-This case turns on whether Latu‘s conviction for violating Hawaii Revised Statutes section 291C-12.5 amounts to a crime involving moral turpitude, providing grounds for removal under
+This case turns on whether Latu’s conviction for violating Hawaii Revised Statutes section 291C-12.5 amounts to a crime involving moral turpitude, providing grounds for removal under 8 U.S.C. § 1227(a)(2)(A)(i).
+Haw.Rev.Stat. section 291C-12.5 (which incorporates section 291C-14 by reference) is violated if either (1) a driver involved in an accident fails to stop and to provide certain information

 I

-The majority‘s first mistake is to jump to the conclusion that our reasoning in Cerezo v.
-Mukasey, 512 F.3d 1163 (9th Cir.2008), controls this case.
-It is true that in Cerezo we held that a violation of
+The majority’s first mistake is to jump to the conclusion that our reasoning in Cerezo v.
+Mukasey,

 Here, by contrast, Hawaii case law does not similarly construe section 291C-12.5 to criminalize the failure to provide any of the required information.
 On the contrary, such precedent construes section 291C-12.5, together with section 291C-14, as requiring, in relevant part, self-identification sufficient to facilitate subsequent findings of liability.
 See State v.
-Chen, 77 Hawaii 329, 884 P.2d 392, 400 (Haw.Ct.
-App.1994) (“The purpose of statutes like [Haw.Rev.Stat. section 291C-12.5] ... is to protect those injured ... and [to] facilitate a determination of civil and criminal liability.“) (final alteration in original) (internal quotation marks and citation omitted); see also State v.
-Liuafi, 1 Haw.App.
-625, 623 P.2d 1271, 1282 (1981) (“The information required to be given by HRS section 291C-14 ... is information necessary to resolve questions of civil liability.“).
+Chen,

 Having focused entirely on statutory language to the exclusion of judicial construction, the majority unfortunately overlooks that the orientation of relevant state law in this case is contrary to its orientation in Cerezo.
 There, California case law broadened the applicability of the relevant statute; here, Hawaii case law narrows it.
-By speculating nonetheless that a defendant in Hawaii could be convicted for stopping at the scene of an accident and furnishing his name, address, and driver‘s license, but not his vehicle registration number, the majority engages in precisely the “legal imagination” prohibited by Duenas-Alvarez, 127 S.Ct. at 822.
-That is, it considers the theoretical possibility that Hawaiian courts would apply section
+By speculating nonetheless that a defendant in Hawaii could be convicted for stopping at the scene of an accident and furnishing his name, address, and driver’s license, but not his vehicle registration number, the majority engages in precisely the “legal imagination” prohibited by Duenas-Alvarez,

 The majority’s attempt to cast doubt on the usefulness of Hawaiian precedent in construing sections 291C-12.5 and 291C-14 likewise misses the point.
 See Maj.
 Op. at 1073-74.
 Under Duenas-Alvarez, it is Latu’s burden to point to Hawaii precedent showing that a conviction under section 291C-12.5 reasonably might be founded on conduct that falls outside the generic definition of a crime involving moral turpitude.
 Therefore, even if all of the foregoing Hawaii case law were not binding for some reason, Latu would still have failed to point to any cases construing section 291C-12.5 as narrowly as he urges us to construe it.